lorensen/VTKExamples/src/VTKBook/05Chapter5.md

   <figcaption style="color:blue"><b>Figure 5-19</b>.
 Creating a structured grid dataset of a semicylinder.
 Vectors are created whose magnitude is proportional to radius and oriented in tangential direction.<a href="../../Cxx/StructuredGrid/SGrid" title="SGrid"> See SGrid.cxx</a> and <a href="../../Python/StructuredGrid/SGrid" title="SGrid"> SGrid.py</a>.</figcaption>
 </figure>

-We arbitrarily choose the number of points in the tangential direction to be thirteen, the number of points in the radial direction to be eleven, and the number of points in the axis direction to be eleven (i.e., dimensions are 13 × 11 × 11 ).
+We arbitrarily choose the number of points in the tangential direction to be thirteen, the number of points in the radial direction to be eleven, and the number of points in the axis direction to be eleven (i.e., dimensions are $13 \times 11 \times 11$).

 Vectors are generated tangential to the cylinder and of magnitude proportional to the radius.
 To display the data we draw small, oriented lines at each point as shown in **Figure 5-19**.
 (This technique is called a hedgehog.
 See “Hedgehogs and Oriented Glyphs” on page 173 for more information.)